specure/ont-drive-test-tool-tracker/README.md

 There is no check during the running test if mobile data are the one used for network traffic ( possible to add)

+- added basic monitoring for WIFI network and other types - so in log user will see what type of network is used

 Currently ending and starting phase are not parsed in detail, so we are missing some states of the test
 - like starting, connecting,